 Note This is a Note.
 Notes are used to call attention to information that makes using the product easier or helps in avoiding problems.
-Caution This is a Caution.
-Cautions are used to warn about situations that could cause data loss.
+Caution This is a caution.
+Cautions are used to Warn about situations that course cause data loss.